dgroomes/cypher-playground/README.md

 ## Notes

 The [AGE manual](https://age.apache.org/age-manual) is great.
-Here some quotes.
+Here are some quotes.

 > Cypher uses a Postgres namespace for every individual graph.
 It is recommended that no DML or DDL commands are
 > executed in the namespace that is reserved for the graph.